jiamiwen/jiamiwen.github.io/_pages/about.md

         <a href="https://www.whu.edu.cn/">Wuhan University</a>
         in Jun 2020 and Dec 2025, respectively.
 During my doctoral studies, I was fortunate to be supervised by
         <a href="https://mp.weixin.qq.com/s/4kCLRNMGecIvbeKZmOR_RQ">Huanguo Zhang</a>
-        and to have two unforgettable experiences:
+        and to have benefited from two memorable experiences:
       </p>

       <ul style="padding-left:20px; line-height:1.7;">